-Discolored water became clear after the installation of NMR Pipetector
+Discolored water became clear after the installation of Pipetector

-The effect of NMR Pipetector was verified with filtering and cutting steel pipe
+The effect of Pipetector was verified with filtering and cutting steel pipe

 We installed Pipetector on the steel water main in a 3-mile district heating system on Apr.
 2019.
 To determine the effectiveness of the device, we carried out two-tier procedures: filtering and testing of black rust ratio to total rust.
 Before the installation, iron particles captured in a filter showed a very high level of iron content at 23.0 ㎎/ℓ, but after 6 months, iron content was reduced drastically to 1.4 ㎎/ℓ.
 The black rust ratio to total rust was 38.9% before the installation but increased to 76.5% after 6 months.
 These results proved that Pipetetor prevented further formation of red rust and converted existing red rust to black rust.